-3.1.4.4.
-Import from RDF format
+3.1.5.4.
+RDF format - import and export

-dLibra enables importing attribute's values directly from RDF format file.
+dLibra enables importing and exporting attribute's values directly from or to RDF format file.
 Import RDF panel (placed in "Bibliographic description editor" panel) is dedicated to import RDF format files.
 Import format is fully configurable for the user.
-RDF import settings can be changed in application configuration .
+RDF import and export settings can be changed in application configuration.
 Metadata file... button enables choosing file (Figure 3.5, "Choose file window"), which is to be imported.
 You have to remember that a file which is to be imported has to saved in RDF format.
+Export RDF... button allows saving RDF file which will contain bibliographic description from bibliographic description editor.

-3.1.5.
+3.1.6.
 Rights Editor